pivotal-mea-pa/qnb-workshop/cloudnative-spring-workshop/03-enhancing_boot_application_with_metrics.en.md

 *What Just Happened?*

-By including the _gradle-git-properties_ dependency, details about git commit information will be included in the */actuator/info* endpoint.
+By including the _git-commit-id-plugin_ dependency, details about git commit information will be included in the */actuator/info* endpoint.
 Git information is captured in a _git.properties_ file that is generated with the build.
 Review the following file: */cloud-native-spring/build/resources/main/git.properties*

 ## Include Build Info